Electron-phonon hydrodynamics: Conclusion

 After including electron-impurity and phonon-impurity scattering rates, we discussed the more conventionally studied thermoelectric transport coefficients of the bulk material.
 As is well known \cite{PhysRevB.99.085104}, we obtain a breakdown of the Wiedemann-Franz law at an intermediate temperature regime.
 While this effect is \emph{not unique} to hydrodynamic theories of transport, it does represent a key signature for what temperature regime an experimental device may be operating in.
 In many materials including $\mathrm{WTe}_2$, $\mathrm{WP}_2$ and $\mathrm{PtSn}_4$, notable dips in $L/L_0$ have appeared at quite low temperatures $\sim 30$ K. Perhaps this corresponds in these materials to the temperature range $T\sim T_4$, where the conventional electron-phonon hydrodynamics of the literature -- which is entirely dominated by electrons, with phonons modifying only scattering rates -- is not applicable?
 Especially in materials where first principles calculations \cite{coulter} are possible, it will be important to carefully estimate the temperature scales $T_1,\ldots,T_8$ in order to carefully match our theoretical predictions to future experiments.

 A promising platform in realizing the simplest electron-phonon hydrodynamics developed in this paper should (at least) satisfy the conditions of low electron density and high mobility.
 The low density of electrons seems to demand a small Fermi surface, so that umklapp scattering is weak.
 At the same time, the impurity density must also be quite low, to facilitate a high mobility sample with very long momentum-relaxing mean free paths.
 They both contribute to the dominant momentum-conserving electron-phonon interaction.
 Moreover, the low density semimetal/semiconductor makes itself different from normal metal that $T_{\mathrm{BG}}$ drops from $\sim 300$ K to $\sim 30$ K. It is thus possible to have $T_{\mathrm{BG}}<T_{\mathrm{D}}$, where $T_{\mathrm{D}}$ is the Debye temperature, such that the phonon-drag peak temperature $\sim T_{\mathrm{D}}/10$ \cite{fu2018thermoelectric} is more likely to be located inside the highlighted regime $T_4<T<T_6$, indicating an out-of-equilibrium phonon mode.
 Such feature has been widely used in experiments \cite{fu2018thermoelectric,PhysRevB.85.035135} to suggest a strong electron-phonon interaction.
 Meanwhile, twisted bilayer graphene \cite{PhysRevB.99.085105,PhysRevLett.90.056806,Polshyn_2019} is also a possible candidate system with strong electron-phonon interactions, although in these twisted samples, the ratio $r$ (which controlled much of the interesting physics) may become rather large.
 Lastly, a system where very strong electron-electron and electron-phonon interactions might both coexist is in the Si MOSFETs \cite{kravchenko} where both $T_{\mathrm{F}}$ and $T_{\mathrm{BG}}$ can be below 30 K. Since the hybrid electron-phonon sound speed does not depend on scattering rates, being intrinsically thermodynamic, such systems may also exhibit this unusual behavior.
+As noted previously, the main limitation to studying electron-phonon hydrodynamics in these systems is the sample thickness; we hope that such a materials-dependent limitation may be overcome in future experiments.